kencormack/pistar-lastqso/README.md

       Download an updated cty.dat from country-files.com, rather than waiting for the presently installed copy to age 30 days before it updates automatically.

+  -D|--DXCC
+      When resolving QTH location for callsigns, pistar-lastqso first gambles that the callsign might also be either a DMR or NXDN user.
+In which case, a quick check of the DMR user.csv and/or NXDN NXDN.csv files will find their QTH data there.

+      If the callsign can't be found in those files, pistar-lastqso calls upon dxcc.pl to determine the country that issued the call sign.
+This can potentially impact pistar-lastqso's ability to "keep up" with log entries, as each call to dxcc.pl can take up to 4 or 5 seconds to resolve.
+When YSF traffic is more than a few seconds, this is no problem, as the script normally just sits there saying "QSO In Progress...".
+But when the bulk of traffic is "[[kerchunks]]", which pistar-lastqso considers any traffic lasting less than 2 seconds, the kerchunks can out-pace the ability of dxcc.pl to keep up.
+A few kerchunks here and there are generally not a problem.
+But a large series of them in quick succession can cause delays.
+Effectively, you will be listening to one callsign, but still seeing data on the screen for QSOs logged many seconds ago.

+      This "-D|--DXCC" cmdline option can be used to disable calls to the dxcc.pl script, if such delays become an issue for you.

+      This option has no affect on DMR traffic.
+DMR and NXDN users go through a registration process that results in their QTH data being readily available in the user.csv and NXDN.csv files, thus calls to the dxcc.pl script are never needed for DMR traffic.

   -e|--errors
       By default, pistar-lastqso will display any error messages found